 Art can be of major importance in order to indicate repression.
 Art enables us to realize how we are trapped inside and influenced by certain power structures.
-With the exposition ‘Art of Resistance’, Power of Art House offers a platform to artists who expose the repressive workings of dominant power.
+With the exhibition ‘Art of Resistance’, Power of Art House offers a platform to artists who expose the repressive workings of dominant power.
 A unique line-up with leading, politically engaged artists will take centre stage.
 Among them are Song Byeok (propaganda artist who fled North Korea), Victoria Lomasko (activist Russian artist), Khalid Albaih (Sudanese cartoonist) and Mundano (Brazilian street artist).
 These artistic whistle-blowers tell hidden stories and uncover the injustices caused by repression, abuse of power and censorship.

 Sudan / Qatar